khmarski/test-for-wp/README.md

 Open http://localhost:8000/wp-admin/ in a web browser and then -> Users -> All users -> select the admin user (for example).

-Scroll to Two-Factor Options and enable Two-Factor Authentication for user. log out and open http://localhost:8000/wp-admin/, checking autontification.
+Scroll to Two-Factor Options and enable Two-Factor Authentication for user and update profile.

+log out and open http://localhost:8000/wp-admin/, checking autontification.

 SHUTDOWN AND ClEANUP